 Doing Laundry with Kids

-The whole process can be broken down into three main steps: getting the dirty clothes to the machine, washing and folding the clothes, and putting the clean clothes away.
+The entire laundry process can be distilled into three simple steps: getting the dirty clothes to the machine, washing and folding the clothes, and putting the clean clothes away.
+It's a manageable process that you and your kids can easily handle together.

 Let's talk about each step in turn and get started.